Ullaakut/astronomer/README.md

 > _Why is `Astronomer` so slow?
 It's been scanning a project for hours._

 Astronomer needs to make a lot of queries to the GitHub API in order to fetch all of the user data.
-It typically needs to do one request per page of stargazers (that's one query per 30 users), and then two requests per user (one to get their user profile and one for their GitHub contributions).
-This means that for a repository with 25000 stars, Astronomer would need to make 830 requests to list all users and then 50000 requests to get all user data.
-The other issue is that the GitHub API is rate limited to 5000 requests per hour, so this particular scan would end up taking at least 10 hours.
+It typically needs to do one request per page of stargazers per year of contributions, (as of 2019 that's 11 requests per 30 users).
+The issue is that the GitHub API is rate limited to 5000 requests per hour, so for a scan of 25000 stars for example, about 9000 requests are required, which will result in at least a two hour scan.
 I plan on contacting GitHub to try to get a token with more flexible rate limiting, since I believe this project is beneficial to their business, but I'm not confident this request will be accepted.

 > _How can I contribute to this project?_